 To discuss any interesting science, feel free to contact us at jamestang23@gmail.com

-About PI: Since 2024, I am a Professor at Institute of Fundamental and Frontier Sciences, University of Electronic Science and Technology of China, Chengdu.
+About PI: Since 2024, I am a Professor at Institute of Fundamental and Frontier Sciences, University of Electronic Science and Technology of China, Chengdu, my hometown.
 From 2021 to 2024, I was an Associate Researcher at International Academic Center of Complex Systems, Beijing Normal University, Zhuhai.
 From 2018 to 2021, I was a Postdoc fellow at Signaling Systems Laboratory in University of California, Los Angeles, supported by Prof. Alexander Hoffmann.
 I obtained my Ph.D. from Department of Physics, Shanghai Jiao Tong University in 2018, mentored by Prof. Ping Ao.
 During 2016 to 2018, I was an exchange graduate student in Department of Physics, University of California, San Diego, where I got quantitative training from Prof. Terence Hwa.
 I completed my B.S. in honored class of Zhiyuan College, Shanghai Jiao Tong University in 2013.

 Research interests